 It’s important to note, however, that the creation and popularity of it are what initially led banks to develop Zelle.
 Backed by 30 major banks, the other payment transfer app allows you to easily transfer and receive money directly within your normal banking app.
 Venmo requires you to download the actual app and isn’t actually backed by banks themselves.

 Venmo fees?
 Similar to Zelle and PayPal, there are no fees for using Venmo as a normal payment transfer service.
-Setting up an account and keeping it active both incur zero fees.
+Setting up an Venmo account and keeping it active both incur zero fees.
 And, there are also zero fees for sending people money via your bank account or debit card, or Venmo balance.
-You will incur a 3% charge if you wish to send money via a credit card, however.
+Can you use a credit card on Venmo to send money?
+Yes, you can.
+But you will incur a 3% charge if you wish to send money via a credit card, however.

-When it comes time to withdraw your money, you’ll notice that an Instant Venmo Transfer comes with a 1% fee.
+When it comes time to withdraw your money and transfer money from Venmo to bank account, you’ll notice that an Instant Venmo Transfer comes with a 1% fee.
 If you can, it’s best to opt for the free option.
 There is no fee to transfer money from your Venmo account to your bank account with the standard option and the money is typically available in 1-3 business days.

 Because PayPal is the parent company of Venmo, you’ll notice similar transfer limits between the two platforms, with both requiring verifications for larger limits.
-According to the Venmo transfer limits page, your person-to-person sending limit is $299.99 if you haven’t been verified.
+As for Venmo weekly transfer limit, according to the Venmo transfer limits page, your person-to-person sending limit is $299.99 if you haven’t been verified.
 Once we have confirmed your identity, your weekly transfer limit is $4,999.99.

 What Currencies Can You Use with Venmo?

 Unfortunately, you can’t send money abroad with Venmo.
 This is something you’ll notice when setting up your account.
-The platform’s FAQ section also notes that there are two main requirements for using Venmo:
+The platform’s FAQ section also notes that there are four main requirements for using Venmo: